What Is a Cloud Native Security Platform?

 Solving this problem requires a unified platform approach that can envelop the entire CI/CD lifecycle and integrate with the DevOps workflow.
-Just as cloud-native approaches have fundamentally changed the how cloud is used, CNSPs are fundamentally restructuring how the cloud is secured.
+This platform approach, which Gartner calls Cloud Native Application Protection Platforms (CNAPP), provides total visibility across silos, and ensures security, cloud infrastructure, and DevOps teams can deliver full-stack security.
+With CNSPs (the term can be used interchangeably with CNAPP), a single platform can protect applications at runtime while also integrating security into development workflows to identify and fix flaws early in the application lifecycle.
+Just as cloud native approaches have fundamentally changed how the cloud is used, CNSPs are fundamentally restructuring how the cloud is secured.

 CNSPs share context about infrastructure, PaaS, users, development platforms, data and application workloads across platform components to enhance security.
 They also: